MenghuaXie/M202AFinalProject/index.md

 * The system can provide useful message to people to find an available parking slot in large outdoor parking lot during the peak time.

 ### Future Work
+* To make this project suitable for more situations, we might need to train a model with a much larger and complete data set.
+* Creating a map before sending results is not realy an efficient method.
+We will try to find a better method to identify parking spots.

 ### Reference
 https://github.com/ultralytics/yolov5